Skip to Content

 Winchcombe and Sudeley Castle walk route

 Start your walk next to the Winchcombe war memorial.
-Next to it you’ll see the entrance to the Dent’s Terrace almshouses, a row of pretty cottages built by the architect Sir George Gilbert Scott in 1865.
+Next to it you’ll see the entrance to the Dent’s Terrace almshouses, a row of pretty cottages which were built by the architect Sir George Gilbert Scott in 1865.
 They’re named after the Dent family – owners of nearby Sudeley Castle – and were founded by Emma Dent to provide housing for local people in need, which they still do.

 Walk down Gloucester Street towards the church, taking the first left down Vineyard Street, where you’ll see a signpost for Sudeley Castle.
 Walk down Vineyard Street across the bridge over the River Isbourne and uphill towards the Sudeley Castle Gatehouse* (which is available to rent).